IIITLucknowSWEngg/CSITTeam005/Assignment1/Project.md

 ## What the Project Will Not Do
 - ### Replace Formal Education:
-   While Duolingo is an excellent learning tool, it is not designed to replace traditional classroom education or immersive language experiences.
+   While Duolingo is an excellent learning tool, it is not a substitute for traditional classroom education or immersive language experiences.
 - ### Comprehensive Language Proficiency:
    The app helps users build strong foundational skills, but achieving fluency requires additional practice and real-world interaction.
 - ### In-depth Cultural Context: